 ATTY.
 CRYSTAL I. PRADO, Assistant Corporate Secretary and Vice President for Legal Affairs of the Company.
-She serves as Legal Counsel of Sta.
-Lucia Realty & Development, Inc.; Corporate Secretary of Santalucia Ventures, Inc. and Sta.
+She serves as Legal Counsel of Sta.Lucia Realty & Development, Inc.; Corporate Secretary of Santalucia Ventures, Inc. and Sta.
 Lucia Homes, Inc.; Assistant Corporate Secretary of The Mills Country Club, Inc.; College Instructor of St. Joseph's College of Quezon City; Program Coordinator and Director for Education of Sta.
 Lucia Foundation, Inc.; and Consultant for Sta.
 Lucia Leisure, Inc., Sta.
 Lucia Volleyball Club, Firestarters Productions, Inc. and Siddharta Techwork.
 Atty.
 Prado holds a Bachelor's degree in Secondary Education from the University of Santo Tomas, and Bachelor of Laws degree from the University of the East.

 JEREMIAH T. PAMPOLINA, Chief Compliance Officer and Vice President for Investor Relations & Corporate Planning of the Company.
-He previously served as Junior Bank Officer of Union Bank of the Philippines, Business Development Manager of P. J. Lhuillier Group of Companies, Supply Chain and Operations Manager of Technomarine Philippines and Business Development & Operations Manager of Aboitiz-Jebsen.
+He previously served as Junior Bank Officer of Union Bank of the Philippines, Strategic Planning & Business Development Manager of P. J. Lhuillier Group of Companies, Supply Chain and Operations Manager of Technomarine Philippines and Business Development & Operations Manager of Aboitiz-Jebsen.
 He was also an Associate Lecturer at De La Salle University teaching Strategic Management.
+Last Jan 2022, he was awarded as Asia FP&A Lead of the Year 2022 (Finalist) issued by CXociety Leadership Practice Awards 2022 (Singapore).
 Graduate of AB Management Economics at the Ateneo De Manila University and MBA Graduate with Distinction (Silver Medal), Top 6% of Graduating MBA batch and Dean's Honors List at the De La Salle Graduate School of Business.

 ACE FRANZIZ D. CUNTAPAY, CPA, Internal Auditor and Data Protection Officer of the Company.
-Mr. Cuntapay previously worked with SGV and Co. where he gained 2 years of meaningful experience in audit of banking and specialized industries.
+Mr. Cuntapay previously worked with SGV and Co. where he gained two years of meaningful experience in audit of banking and specialized industries.
 Mr. Cuntapay holds a Bachelor of Science degree in Accountancy from University of Saint Louis Tuguegarao.